This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Day 7

-Tunis, Sidi Bou Said.
+Tunis.
 The Medina, the vibrant old town, is a maze of alleys crammed with ancient buildings, covered markets and beautiful doorways.
 At its heart lies the Great Mosque of 9th-century origin, one of North Africa’s most significant Islamic buildings.
 The rest of the day is free for wandering the Medina or relaxing at the hotel.
-In the evening a private visit to the Ennejma Ezzahra (Splendid Star), built by master craftsmen in the 1900s as a home for Baron Rodolphe d’Erlanger, in homage to his passion for the Middle East.
+In the evening a private visit to the Ennejma Ezzahra (Splendid Star), built by master craftsmen in the 1900s as a home for the Baron Rodolphe d’Erlanger, in homage to his passion for the Middle East.
 It is now a museum and the Centre for Arab and Mediterranean Music.
+Final night in Sidi Bou Said.

 Day 8